 In March 2019 following a death in a care home the Swindon & Wiltshire Coroner's office wrote to the CQC after identifying that inspectors are not sufficiently trained to deal with water hygiene and instructed the CQC to reply with a written response detailing how they will rectify the education & training of inspectors.

 CQC inspectors who are not competent often lead service providers to believe they are meeting the required standards when there are infact compliance issues which, in some cases, have led to people falling ill or even passing away.
 It is important to remember that it is you who will fined or prosecuted for Legionella failures and not the CQC regardless of what they have written in their reports.
-There have been several cases where people have fallen ill or even died as a result of Legionella failures that have led to services providers been fined or prosecuted.
-In a number of these cases the CQC inspection prior to the outbreak rated the service provider as good or outstanding under safe but after the outbreak the service provider is rated as requires improvement or inadequate despite doing nothing different.
+There have been several cases where people have fallen ill or even died as a result of Legionella failures that have led to services providers being fined or prosecuted.
+In a number of these cases the CQC inspection prior to the outbreak rated the service provider as good or outstanding under safe but after the outbreak the service provider was rated as requires improvement or inadequate despite doing nothing different.
 In nearly all prosecution cases it was found that those involved were not suitably trained or competent.